• What are the differences in the red, white, and blue PEX pipe?

 Performance wise there is no difference between these two types of connections.
 The difference between them is the costs involved with their respective tools and the rings/clamps themselves.

-A Pro Crimp Ring has a plastic edge on it that places it in the proper crimp position and prevents the ring from sliding down the pipe before installation can occur.
-The crimp and installation process is no different than the standard crimp ring.
+A Pro Crimp Ring and Pro Pinch Clamp have a plastic edge on it that places it in the proper crimp position and prevents the ring from sliding down the pipe before installation can occur.
+The installation process is no different than the standard crimp ring or pinch clamp.

 • Can I use PEX Pipe fittings on Polybutylene (PB) Pipe?